Visiting the blue ice cave in the Vatnajökull glacier is something I will never forget; it left me speechless!

 You might also want to try the Zip Line + Ice Cave Adventure.

-When you visit Iceland in the wintertime the beautiful Northern lights can frequently be spotted.
-So you might also want to check out the Northern lights tours.
+When you visit Iceland in the winter, the beautiful Northern Lights can often be spotted.
+You may also want to check out the Northern lights tours.